 Image 55: Unbalanced sensor

 On the screen, we can see the unbalance of the sensor again, which is 0,9 mV/V.

 "Balance" and "Reset" are, therefore, opposite operations.

-There is also a function called "Zero" which is similar to "Balance sensor".
-Let's look at the difference bellow.
+There is also a function called "Zero" which is similar to the "Balance sensor".
+Let's look at the difference below.